vippsas/vipps-developers/README.md

 ---
 END_METADATA -->

-# Vipps MobilePay developer information
+# Introduction

 <!-- START_COMMENT -->
 ℹ️ Please use the website:
 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/vipps-developers/).
 <!-- END_COMMENT -->

-The Vipps MobilePay APIs can be used for payments and logins for Point of Sale, apps, subscriptions, QR codes, checkout sessions, and invoices.
+The Vipps MobilePay API platform can be used for payments and logins for Point of Sale, apps, subscriptions, QR codes, checkout sessions, and invoices.

 Starting points:

+* [Recommended payment flows](https://developer.vippsmobilepay.com/docs/vipps-solutions/) - See the recommended and alternate payment flows.
+These include examples combining several API solutions.
-* [Getting started](./getting-started.md) - Learn about testing in the environment.
+* [Getting started](./getting-started.md) - Find your [API keys](./common-topics/api-keys.md) and start using the [test environment](./test-environment.md).
-* [Merchant Test (MT)](./test-environment.md) - Learn about the test environment and how to install the test app.
-* [API keys](./common-topics/api-keys.md) - Learn where to get your API keys.
+* [API platform](https://developer.vippsmobilepay.com/docs/APIs/) - Learn how to use the API products.
-* [Introduction to the API platform](https://developer.vippsmobilepay.com/docs/APIs/) - Get an overview of the API tools.

 Migrate from MobilePay: